 Notice that adopts the principle that it doesn't actually try to return a BLOCK! with the multiple return values, but only the first value.
 But the interesting bit is that when you go about it this way, the convention is not really enforced.

 A disadvantage of this technique is it means you cannot make enfixed functions that have multiple return values (in the sense they've already used their enfixedness for the purpose of the multiple return value itself).

-We could build any of those ideas in--but telling people they are their own boss and can design it how they want is a powerful idea that is a bit unnerving.
+Telling people they are their own boss and can design multi return features however they want is a powerful idea that is a bit unnerving.
 Though Rebol has a lot of those.
-Truly a strange way of looking at multiple return value mechanics.
+Truly a strange way of looking at multiple return value mechanics!